nicholasdille/dille.name/_drafts/2016-06-24-building-spigotmc-in-a-windows-container-using-docker.md

   - Container
   - Minecraft
 ---
-When I started working on a [Windows container for my Minecraft server](http://dille.name/blog/2016/06/21/running-minecraft-in-a-windows-container-using-docker/), I realized that it was also in dire need of an update to the latest version of [SpigotMC](https://spigot.org).
+When I started working on a [Windows container for my Minecraft server](http://dille.name/blog/2016/06/21/running-minecraft-in-a-windows-container-using-docker/), I realized that my installation was also in dire need of an update to the latest version of [SpigotMC](https://spigot.org).
 This does not come as a source release so it needs to be compiled manually.
 Therefore, I investigated how the build process can be banished into a container.
 Here is how it is done!<!--more-->

-SpigotMC offer a very [detailed guide how to build the SpigotMC Minecraft server](https://www.spigotmc.org/wiki/buildtools/) from source.
-They have automated this process and provide it in a JAR called [BuildTools.jar which must be downlaoded from the website](https://hub.spigotmc.org/jenkins/job/BuildTools/lastSuccessfulBuild/artifact/target/BuildTools.jar).
-These build tools require a Java Runtime Environment and a git installation.
+SpigotMC offers a very [detailed guide how to build the SpigotMC Minecraft server](https://www.spigotmc.org/wiki/buildtools/) from source.
+The developers have automated this process and provide it in a JAR called [BuildTools.jar which must be downlaoded from the website](https://hub.spigotmc.org/jenkins/job/BuildTools/lastSuccessfulBuild/artifact/target/BuildTools.jar).
+These build tools require a Java Runtime Environment and a Git installation.

-I have created an image with all the prerequisites which is based on the following Dockerfile and my [java docker image](https://hub.docker.com/r/nicholasdille/javaruntime/):
+I have created an image with all the prerequisites which is created using the following Dockerfile and my [java docker image](https://hub.docker.com/r/nicholasdille/javaruntime/):

 ```Dockerfile
 FROM nicholasdille/javaruntime:8u91